luisdiss/compiler/README.md

 KeyWordArg             -> Assign
 ```

-It Learned how the design of the lexer and the parser influence each other.
-A knowledge of the type of grammar the parser will use effects the granularity of the tokens the lexer should produce.
-My lexer recognises singular punctuation symbols so to parse comparsion operators like >= and <= my parser would require two tokens of lookahead.
+I learned how the design of the lexer and the parser influence each other.
+A knowledge of the type of grammar the parser will use determines the granularity of the tokens the lexer should produce.
+Because my lexer recognises single-character punctuation, parsing comparison operators like >= and <= would require two tokens of lookahead.
 To remedy this without having to redesign the parser, I added keyword like operators which are distinguished post lexing – logic which already exists to distinguish keywords from IDs.
 If and when I refator the compiler, I will consider removing this workaround in favour of more natural comparision operator syntax.

 ### First and Follow Set Construction